-District Commander has been the most professional developing and personally rewarding job I've had in my 26 years of service in the Army," he said.
+Out-going Commander Col. Barron reminisced that his three years commanding the District went by fast.
+"Serving as the New England District Commander has been the most professionally developing and personally rewarding job I've had in my 26 years of service in the Army," he said.
 "Hands down, no contest."

-Col. Barron said he was grateful for the good working relationship the District enjoys with North Atlantic Division as well as the partnership with the regional agency's stakeholders and customers.
-"As grateful as I am for the external support these last three years, I will quite rightfully I think, reserve the best for those that are closest to me - the engineers, scientists, rangers, project managers, analysts, specialists, attorneys and everyone else that make up the New England District," he said.
+Col. Barron said he was grateful for the good working relationship the District enjoys with North Atlantic Division as well as the partnerships with the regional agency's stakeholders and customers.

+"As grateful as I am for the external support these last three years, I will, quite rightfully I think, reserve the best for those that are closest to me - the engineers, scientists, rangers, project managers, analysts, specialists, attorneys and everyone else that make up the New England District," he said.
-He thanked the team for making

-his transition into the Corps as smooth as possible.
+He thanked the team for making his transition into the Corps as smooth as possible.
 He praised them for the work they do protecting communities from floodwaters, for cleaning up and restoring the environment, for keeping rivers and harbors accessible, for supporting the military and for volunteering to deploy anywhere, anytime they are needed.

 "You do all of this willingly, you do it repeatedly, and you do it successfully," he said.
 "Day in and day out."

-Col. Barron said that his time with the District made him a better thinker, a better leader and a better persons.
+Col. Barron said that his time with the District made him a better thinker, a better leader and a better person.
 "I simply can't imagine closing out my time in the Army doing anything else, being anywhere else, or with anyone else," he said.